steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 ###\ref{fig:searchengine}

 The web-portal *Yahoo!
 Japan* (a joint venture between the American Yahoo! and Son Masayoshi's SoftBank) retains a monopolistic grip on the Japanese Internet market as its most visited website.
-Nevertheless, as seen on **Figure \ref{fig:searchengine}**, Google is by far the dominant search engine, more so when taken in account Yahoo!
+Nevertheless, as seen on **Figure \ref{fig:searchengine}**, Google is by far the dominant search engine, more so when taking into account that Yahoo!
 Japan's search engine has since 2010 implemented Google's search engine algorithms (which may account for its increase in market share since).
 Results based on Google's statistics can therefore be argued to effectively reflect the overall interest of Internet users in Japan.

 \begin{figure}[!htb]
   \centering